 Eero is a bit expensive, but it’s worth every penny.
 The individual Eero is available for $199.
 If you pick up the two-pack it’s $349.
 The 3-pack (ideal for larger homes) is available for $499.
 If you were using your Internet for Facebook and nothing more, this would definitely be too expensive.
 However, the reality is that most people have multiple devices using Internet at the same time for everything from work and home to streaming and gameplay.
 You need a strong and reliable signal and Eero can provide that and more!

-- Watch Keeping Up with the Kardashians Online: Live Stream, Full Episodes, Free Episodes and More - October 20, 2016
+- Watch The Ultimate Fighter Online: Live Stream, Full Episodes, Free Episodes & More - November 4, 2016